Medically reviewed by Drugs.com. Last updated on Mar 30, 2022.

 - Extended-release (ER): Take with the evening meal; if glycemic control is not achieved with ER 2000 mg once a day, may consider splitting daily dose to ER 1000 mg twice a day; if glycemic control is still not achieve, consider switch to immediate-release product.

 Use: To improve glycemic control in adults with type 2 diabetes mellitus as an adjunct to diet and exercise.

 Usual Pediatric Dose for Diabetes Type 2

-500 mg twice a day, given with meals.
+Initial dose: 500 mg orally twice a day